Pre-College Policies

 For high schoolers dreaming of art and design school

-CCA’s Pre-College is a residential summer program (with commuter and online options available) reserved for high school students who completed their sophomore, junior, or senior year of high school earlier the same year.
+CCA’s Pre-College is a residential summer program (with commuter options available) reserved for high school students who completed their sophomore, junior, or senior year of high school earlier the same year.
 Students must also be at least 15 years old but no older than 18 years old by July.
 A high school transcript is required in the Pre-College application process to determine grade level.

 If you are looking for CCA Youth Programs for middle school students or younger high school students, please explore our Young Artist Studio Program (YASP) or Atelier program, respectively.